-How is the third age defined in Slovenia?
+How is the third age defined in your country?

 The third age belongs to the old "industrial" division of life.
-In the industrial times, the cultural division into ages of life was done according to work.
-Thus, the first age meant the age when one was preparing for work, the second age when one was employed and the third age when one ceased to be employed and got retired and the fourth age was the age of dependence and the age when one was in need of the instructional care.
-So, the third age came after retirement, when one's professional work stopped.
+In the industrial times, the cultural divison into ages of life was done according to work.
+Thus the first age meant the age when one fwas preparing for work, the second age when one was employed and the thrid age when one ceased to be employed and got retired and the fourth age was the age of dependance and the age when one needed instuttional care.
+So, the thrid age came after employement, after one's professional work had stopped.

-How would we assess the economic situation of older people in Slovenia?
+How would you assess the economic situation of older adults in your country?

 The demographic ageing is reflected also in the increasing number of pensioners.
 In Slovenia, over a quarter of the population is retired.
 Over the last decade the number of pensioners (old-age, disability, survivors' and farmers') who had been granted the right to a pension in Slovenia has been increasing on average by 1.5% per year.
-Due to the global financial and economic crisis and due to the announced "modernizing" of the pension system and pension reforms there of a huge arrival of new pensioners n 2009.
-The average number of pensioners (old- age, disability, survivors', widower's/widow's pensions and the partial pension) in Slovenia increased significantly, by 2% as compared to 2008, which was the highest growth rate in the last seven years.
+Due to the global financial and economic crisis and due to the announced "modernizing" of the pension system and pension reforsms there of a huge arrival of new pensionners n 2009.
+The average number of pensioners (old-age, disability, survivors', widower's/widow's pensions and the partial pension) in Slovenia increased significantly, by 2% as compared to 2008, which was the highest growth rate in the last seven years.
 (Older people in Slovenia 2011)